 - COPE – Core practices, https://publicationethics.org/core-practices (accessed July 2020).

 European Journal of Islamic Finance does not ask for Articles Processing (APC) or submissions charges

 Information for Authors

 Interested in submitting to European Journal of Islamic Finance?
-We recommend that you review the Focus and Scope section page for the journal's interest areas, as well as the Submission Guidelines .
-Authors need to register with the journal prior to submitting, or if already registered can simply log in and begin the 5 step process
+We recommend that you review the Focus and Scope section page for the journal's interest areas, as well as the Submission Guidelines.
+Authors need to register with the journal before submitting, or if already registered, they can log in and begin the 5 step process.